 Like most independent artists seeking to get higher profile gigs and build a following beyond their home region, Michael J. Thomas is intimately familiar with the uphill battles he faces in an industry that loves to pigeonhole performers as one thing or another.
 Fortunately for adventurous music fans who groove on mixed playlists, the Destin, Florida based saxophonist, vocalist, composer and producer is – as per the title of his fresh and eclectic new full length album – Driven to make music his way and embrace the future on his own terms.

-No sophomore slump for contemporary jazz-pop artist Michael J. Thomas, who released his second album, “Driven,” on Thomas’ Harbor Breeze Records imprint.
-The ten-song set burst out of the gate jolted by a wave of national airplay for the first single, “Baby Coffee,” earning Billboard most-added honors in its debut week, rising all the way to #1, followed by an add at SiriusXM’s Watercolors, leading the saxophonist-vocalist to sign a distribution deal for the project with Perry Music Group/Sony Music.
-Baby Coffee charted #1 on three charts including Billboard, USA Today (Mediabase), and Smooth Jazz Top 20 with Allen Kepler.
+The ten-song set burst out of the gate jolted by a wave of national airplay for the first single, “Baby Coffee,” earning Billboard most-added honors in its debut week, followed by an add at SiriusXM’s Watercolors, leading the saxophonist-vocalist to sign a distribution deal for the project with Perry Music Group/Sony Music.
+Baby Coffee charted #1 on three charts including Billboard (4 consecutive weeks), USA Today (Mediabase), and Smooth Jazz Top 20 with Allen Kepler.

-“Michael J. Thomas is an excellent and dedicated musician.
+Perhaps Paul Brown, who worked with Thomas on the Moten single, said it best about the multi-faceted artist and performer: “Michael J. Thomas is an excellent and dedicated musician.
 He is a very fine and intuitive player and has one of the best soprano sax sounds I've ever recorded.
-I think he's a rising star with a great career in front of him."- Paul Brown, Legendary GRAMMY® winning Music Producer
+I think he's a rising star with a great career in front of him."